-In order to accomplish the purpose of this policy, each student participant on each High School Athletic and Competitive Extra-Curricular Teams and organizations 99, and those students that wish to drive a motor vehicle on to campus, shall be required to participate in a program of substance abuse testing.
+In order to accomplish the purpose of this policy, each student participant on each Nelson County School District Athletic and Competitive Extra-Curricular Teams and organizations in grades 9 through twelve (9-12), and those students that wish to drive a motor vehicle on to campus, shall be required to participate in a program of substance abuse testing.
 Testing shall be accomplished by the analysis of urine specimens obtained from the student participants.
 Collection and testing procedures shall be established, maintained, and administered to ensure (a) randomness of selection procedures, (b) proper student identification, (c) that each specimen is identified with the appropriate student participant, (d) maintenance of the unadulterated integrity of the specimen, and (e) the integrity of the collection and test process, as well as the confidentiality of test results.

 Positive test shall result in the following sanctions: